EmilHvitfeldt/imagemover/README.md

 # Imagemover Extension For Quarto Revealjs

+> [!CAUTION]
+> This extension has been superseded by the [quarto-revealjs-editable](https://github.com/EmilHvitfeldt/quarto-revealjs-editable) extension.

 This Revealjs plugin allows the repositioning and resizing of images directly in the previewed slides.

 ## Installing